If you end your entrepreneurship class by having students pitch their companies, you may have seen:

 Written assignments students complete outside of class that help them design and execute their business model validation experiments.

 There are 29 exercises students do outside of class during a typical 15-week ExEC course.
 So as to not overwhelm our instructors, we recommend they assess most exercises with a simple complete/incomplete scale, based on good faith effort.
 We do however call out four exercises that are worth assessing thoroughly:

 Business Plans vs Business Experiments: A written, or recorded, reflection on their Tower Building Challenge, where students educate a fictitious friend about the dangers of hidden assumptions and the power of experimentation and iteration.
 Why we grade this thoroughly:

 Demonstrates students’ understanding of the pros and cons of business planning versus business model validation.

 Underscores the importance of experimentation, which they will be assessed on repeatedly throughout the class.

 Your Early Adopters: This exercise demonstrates the difference between Early Adopters, Early Majority, et al., and helps students identify who they should conduct problem interviews to increase the efficacy of their outreach.
 Why grade this thoroughly:

-Basis for student interviews.
+The basis for student interviews.
 If they don’t get this right, much of the rest of their exercises will falter.

 Will highlight the importance of empathizing with customers, which they will be assessed over and over throughout the course.

-Key principle of entrepreneurship.
+Key principles of entrepreneurship.